tylerallenmcdonald/tylerallenmcdonald.github.io/README.md

 # tylerallenmcdonald.com

-Personal website for Tyler Allen McDonald — BI analyst, photographer, surfer.
+Personal website for myself.

-Built with plain HTML and CSS.
+Built with plain HTML and CSS, with help from various AI tools.
 Hosted on GitHub Pages.

 ---